Electronic Filing of Motor Fuels Tax Returns

-The Kentucky Department of Revenue (Department) has deployed the new system effective November 6, 2017.
-It can be accessed at Use Our Motor Fuel Electronic Tax Filing System.
+The Kentucky Department of Revenue (DOR) system can be accessed via the Motor Fuel Electronic Tax Filing System.

-The new system accepts (1) web entry and (2) ANSI
+The system accepts (1) web entry and (2) ANSI

 X12-813 data map version 4030 file format for electronic filing of your